hwdegroot/hwdegroot.github.io/site/content/posts/add-search-functionality-to-your-hugo-static-site/index.md

 {{ $.Scratch.Get "index" | jsonify }}
 ```

-You can edit the fields to whatever you like
+You can edit the fields to whatever you like.
+For convenience I set the `id` field to the incrementor of the list.

-Now when you visit the search endpoint, it will return `json` with the following layout
+Now when you visit the `/search` endpoint, it will return `json` with the following layout

 ```json
 [